-I applied for a Develop Your Creative Practice funding in 2021 and was fortunate enough to receive enough funding to concentrate on trialling processes that would help me realise my ambition of making photographic work within the landscape that could stand the test of time.
+I applied for a Develop Your Creative Practice grant from Arts Council England, in 2021 and was fortunate enough to receive enough funding to concentrate on trialling processes that would help me realise my ambition of making photographic work in the landscape that could stand the test of time.
 I worked with the team at Epson UK and trialled processes and also sealants from a range of sources.
 A Lowestoft Man was the finale to the process.
-I, along with my assistant, physically installed the image in November 2021 at Ness Point (the most easterly point in the UK) onto the surface of an existing concrete structure which I later found out was a sewage pipe!
-After one year it shows no sign of deterioration.
-In this gallery are images illustrating my DYCP experience and other examples.
+I, along with my assistant, physically installed the image in November 2021 at Ness Point (the most easterly point in the UK) onto the surface of an existing concrete structure with he support of Anglian Water.
+After three years it shows no sign of deterioration.
+In this gallery are images illustrating my DYCP experience from the installation of the final piece in November 2021, through to my taking the initial portrait in March 2020.
+The gallery includes other examples of surfaces I tested.

 If you would like to discuss commissioning or collaborating with me using this new photographic technique please use the contact form on this site.